Sensitivity Analysis in SimBiology

 Metadata such as the types and names for the logged states, the configuration set used during simulation, and the date of the simulation

-state data, sensitivity data, and associated metadata together.
-A
+keeping time data, state data, sensitivity data, and associated metadata

 'SensitivityInputs' name-value pair arguments.
 Then

 execute the object.
-For an illustrated example, see Calculate Sensitivities Using SimFunctionSensitivity Object.
+For an illustrated example, see Calculate Local Sensitivities Using SimFunctionSensitivity Object.

-For a workflow example using the app, see Find Important Parameters with Sensitivity Analysis Using SimBiology Model Analyzer App.
+For a workflow example using the app, see Find Important Tumor Growth Parameters with Local Sensitivity Analysis Using SimBiology Model Analyzer.